Clinton Toopi

+Toopi won the 2007 Super League grand final with Leeds Rhinos over Saints 33-6.

 Rugby league career

 Toopi was born in Stratford, New Zealand, and began his career playing rugby league with the junior ranks of the Mt Wellington and Otahuhu Leopards clubs.
 He played for Auckland South in the 1999 provincial competition.
 His first grade career began with the then Auckland Warriors, débuting against the South Sydney Rabbitohs on 2 May 1999.
 He went on to play 119 games for the club, including the 2002 NRL Grand Final loss to the Sydney Roosters.

 In 2000 Toopi was part of the Aotearoa Maori side that played at the World Cup.

 Toopi represented New Zealand on twelve occasions between 2001 and 2005.
 Toopi played for the Kiwis 14 times.
 He scored three tries in one match against Australia in the 2005 Tri Nations.

 On 31 May 2006 Leeds Rhinos announced the capture of Toopi for the 2007 season as a replacement for Chev Walker.
 On 17 July he was granted an early release from the New Zealand Warriors so he could join the Rhinos for the rest of the season, this was granted the day before the deadline to register players in Super League.
 He made his début on 4 August 2006 against Hull FC.